qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

 The `nodemon` package will help us to quickly rerun project. `Node-telegram-bot-api` will be using for comfortable work with Telegram API.

-As a Node.js 6 isn't stable yet and not supports all Ecmascript features, we will use Babel.
+To try ES6 syntax, we will use Babel.
 Babel is a compiler which support the latest Javascript features.
 With some plugins, you can use the latest syntax right now.

 We need to create `.babelrc` in root directory, where will describe our presets for Babel: